Xuan-Yuan Sword: Xuan-Yuan Sword VI: The Phoenix Soars over Millennial Clouds

 In c.
 1046 BCE, the Battle of Muye erupted.
-The leader of the Zhou of the west, Ji Fa, took the opportunity presented when King Zhou of Shang rallied his forces in a southeastern expedition and when the Shang capital of Zhaoge was undefended to form an alliance with leaders in the west at Mengjin to perform a swift strike against the capital.
+The leader of the Zhou of the west, Ji Fa, took the opportunity presented when Di Xin rallied his forces in a southeastern expedition and when the Shang capital of Zhaoge was undefended to form an alliance with leaders in the west at Mengjin to perform a swift strike against the capital.

 Hearing of the impending attack, the Shang king was caught off guard and forced to head to Muye for battle, and ended up burning himself alive on the Deer Terrace Pavilion, thus ending the six-hundred-year reign of the Shang dynasty and ushering in the era of the Zhou dynasty.

 After the Battle of Muye, the tense atmosphere remained between the Shang and Zhou people.
 The Shang remnant forces retreated to the largest vassal state in the east, Yan (奄國), for a respite until a chance for rebellion arose.
-King Zhou's son, Wu Geng, was held at Zhaoge.
+Di Xin's son, Wu Geng, was held at Zhaoge.
 King Wu of Zhou (formerly known as Ji Fa) assigned land and title to him, but ordered his three younger brothers to keep Wu Geng confined and under surveillance to prevent rebellion.
 With the passing of King Wu from illness, the Duke of Zhou who served as a royal advisor was accused of attempting to seize the throne, and had to resign to prove his innocence, causing the kingdom to be leaderless and the political situation to become volatile.
 The Shang sought to seize this chance to attack Haojing to reclaim the kingdom.
 A war between the east and west appears to be imminent, and at the same time, a mysterious force stirs in the dark.